z7ealth/cratesmacs/README.md

-# hexmacs
+# cratesmacs

-`hexmacs` is a small Emacs package that automatically checks for outdated Hex dependencies in your Elixir project's `mix.exs` file.
-It runs `mix hex.outdated` when you open `mix.exs` and annotates each dependency line with a green check mark (✓) if up to date or a red cross (✗) if an update is available.
+`cratesmacs` is a small Emacs package that automatically checks for outdated Rust dependencies in your project's `Cargo.toml` file.
+It runs `cargo outdated` when you open `Cargo.toml` and annotates each dependency line with a green check mark (✓) if up to date, or a red ✗ if an update is available.

 ---

 ## Features

-- Runs `mix hex.outdated` automatically on opening `mix.exs`.
+- Runs `cargo outdated` automatically on opening `Cargo.toml`.
 - Inline annotation of dependencies showing their update status.
-- Simple and lightweight with no external dependencies.
+- Simple and lightweight with no Emacs package dependencies.
-- Works in any Elixir project with a `mix.exs` file.
+- Works in any Rust project with a `Cargo.toml` file.

 ---